Terriao/OpenDPC/README.md

 3. Run `PontZen_v3.exe`, point it at the source folder, and pick an output folder.
 PontZen processes each frame in turn.
 4. Point the player (or the JND module's reference / distortion-ladder fields) at the *output* folder.

-For the test data we already ship in [`test_data/`](https://github.com/Terriao/OpenDPC/tree/main/test_data), the PontZen step has already been done — those sequences can be loaded into the player directly.

 ### Try it on the bundled test data